-Professor of Islamic Studies at University of Johannesburg, South Africa, and author of many books on Muslim issues, Farid Essak addresses a number of issues.
+Professor of Islamic Studies at University of Johannesburg, South Africa, and author of many books on Muslim issues, Farid Esack addresses a number of issues.
 In this segment of our wide-ranging interview, he speaks about what labels of ‘progressive’ and ‘moderate’ can or cannot mean for Muslims.
 Produced by Barbara Nimri Aziz, New York.
+(See our Feb.
+3, 2015 post)

 “Just a simple day in the countryside… We were three Arab women on an uncommon sanctions busting outing.
 Determined to forget the war and the embargo for a day in a dusty city we departed for the flat, open countryside of Iraq beyond Baghdad.”